AAA repair - endovascular - discharge; Repair - aortic aneurysm - endovascular - discharge; EVAR - discharge; Endovascular aneurysm repair - discharge

-You had endovascular aortic surgery repair to repair an aneurysm (a widened part) in your aorta, the large artery that carries blood to your belly (abdomen), pelvis, and legs.
+You had endovascular aortic surgery repair for an aneurysm (a widened part) of the large artery that carries blood to your lower body (aorta).

 You will need to take care of your incision.

-Ask your doctor about follow-up x-rays you will need to have to check if your new graft is okay.
+Ask your doctor about follow-up x-rays you will need to have to check if your new graft is OK.

 Your doctor may ask you to take aspirin or another medicine called clopidogrel (Plavix) when you go home.
-These medicines are blood thinners.
-They keep your blood from forming clots in your arteries or stent.
+These medicines are anti-platelet agents.
+They prevent the platelets in your blood from clumping together and forming clots in your arteries or stent.
 Do not stop taking them without talking with your doctor first.

 Endovascular surgery does not cure the cause of your aneurysm.
 Your arteries may become wide again.
 To prevent the aneurysm from coming back: